About us

 Collaboration & Partnerships

 We are also open to collaborations with enterprises, institutions, schools, and individuals who share an interest in LLMs and statistical research.
-If you are interested in working with us, please fill out the registration form below and we will get back to you.
+If you are interested in working with us, please send a brief introduction of yourself or your organization, along with a statement detailing the nature of the proposed collaboration (e.g., joint academic research, remote collaboration, data sharing, compute resource sponsorship, etc.) to zhoufan@mail.shufe.edu.cn.